Surrender and Return Policies

 The staff of the Bow Valley SPCA will offer the public other options before the decision to surrender is final.
 These options include:

-The Bow Valley SPCA may need time to make arrangements to accept the animal, particularly if the Centre is at maximum capacity.
 The animal’s veterinary records are required.
-The pet owner will be asked to bring the animal’s food, crate, collar, and any toys or blankets that may help them feel a bit more secure while in the transition period.
+The pet owner will be asked to bring the animal’s food, crate, collar, and any familiar toys or blankets that may help them feel more secure.

 Ownership of the animal must be signed over to the Bow Valley SPCA.
 The Bow Valley SPCA will make every possible effort to find a suitable forever home for the animal.
 The Bow Valley SPCA will provide the animal with food, shelter, ongoing veterinary care (including spay/neuter surgery), vaccinations, regular exercise, obedience training, love and attention for the duration of their stay at the Carla Cumming Sojonky Adoption Centre.